ShuklaGroup/Lanthipeptide/README.md

 # Lanthipeptide
 This repository include in-house code, features of MD simulation data, optimized MSM model, bootstrap samples for "Sequence Controlled Secondary Structure Determines Site-selectivity of Lanthipeptides".

+All the files can be downloaded from https://uofi.app.box.com/folder/176860922931